-Medical treatment of HIV has made huge advances in recent years, but it’s still the case that if you’ve tested positive it’s much harder to get some types of insurance and impossible to get others.
-Find out how insurance can be affected if you have HIV.
+Medical treatment of HIV has made huge advances in recent years.
+But it’s still the case that if you’ve tested positive it’s much harder to get some types of insurance and impossible to get others.
+Find out more about insurance if you’re HIV positive.

 Insurers won’t ask you if you’ve taken an HIV test, they can only ask you if you’ve tested positive.
 But if you have taken the test and it’s positive you have to declare it otherwise it will invalidate your insurance.

 Very few companies offer life insurance if you’re HIV positive and it’s impossible to get critical illness insurance, which pays out a lump sum if you’ve been diagnosed with a serious illness, or income protection, which pays out a regular income if you’re too ill to work.

 SAVVY TIP: The Association of British Insurers has produced some best practice guidelines on HIV which are due to be revised this month.
 They include information on when companies can ask for HIV test results and when a company can ask someone to take an HIV test.